remla25-team14/operation/sentiment-analysis/README.md

 ## Prerequisites

-- The kubernetes cluster is up by running.
-You can do this by running `vagrant up`.
+- A running kubernetes cluster

 ---